ChatSecure/ChatSecure-Push-Android/README.md

 This is a demo [ChatSecure Push Server](https://github.com/ChatSecure/ChatSecure-Push-Server) Android client.

+# Requirements

-# Setup ChatSecure Push Server and Google Cloud Messaging
+This Android demo requires a **ChatSecure Push Server** and a **Google Cloud Messaging account**.

 1. Clone and setup the [ChatSecure Push Server](https://github.com/ChatSecure/ChatSecure-Push-Server) Django project.
+You can also test against our demo heroku instance at `https://chatsecure-push.herokuapp.com/api/v1/`.

 2. Register a Google Cloud Messaging Application with [Google Developers](https://developers.google.com/mobile/add)